-- start working with influencers and other independent video creators.
-The indie scene has traditionally been the source of some of the best video designs in the recent years
+- Start working with influencers and other independent video creators.
+The indie scene has traditionally been the source of some of the best video designs in recent years

-- optimize video for viewing on portable devices, in order to capitalize on the growing mobile audience
+- Optimize video for viewing on portable devices, to capitalize on the growing mobile audience

 4. AR-powered Multimedia Advertising Campaigns